birgitta410/rubikator/README.md

 ```
 By default, the count will always be based on the last one hour.
 You can overwrite that default with attribute `timeSpan`, filled with a time value that ElasticSearch will understand in a "gte" query (e.g. 'now-12h').

-If you need specific additions to your queries based on the environment, specify an additional `query` value for the environment as well.
+If you need specific additions to your queries based on the environment, specify an additional `queryAddition` value for the environment as well.

+You can also limit the queries for one environment to a specific set by providing `queries`.

 See [example config file](example-config.yml) for examples.